 Freight Hauling and Truck Driving

-Freight hauling and truck driving involves the operation of heavy machinery and the transport of heavy materials.
+Freight hauling and truck driving involve the operation of heavy machinery and the transport of heavy materials.
 Both of these items can cause serious injury if there is any malfunction or user error.

 What are the classifications of construction site injuries?